 To be eligible for Federal Financial Aid, you must be:

-After an applicant has been formally admitted to United States University and their financial aid file is complete, the Financial Aid Office will determine the financial aid award.
-The types and amounts of the awards are individually calculated based on financial need and the resources of United States University.
+Your eligibility depends on your Student Aid Index (SAI)your year in school, your enrollment status, and the cost of attendance.
+After an applicant has been formally admitted to United States University and the financial aid file is complete, the Office of Financial Aid will determine the financial aid award.
+The types and amounts of the awards are individually calculated based on financial need and other financial assistance.

 Federal PELL Grants provide a foundation of assistance to which other forms of aid may be added.
 Eligibility for the Federal PELL Grant Program is determined by a standard formula that is revised and approved every year by the federal government.
 Unlike loans, grants do not have to be paid back.